|

 brings us down to her daughter Muhlis from

-descends Jolley Pico, the dam of
+whom descends Jolley Pico, the dam of

 our two foundation mares Haapey Pico and Gleeful